andy29485/some_game/ideas.md

   - hanles displaying stuff/getting input from user
 4. Broadcast
   - will send player info to ally(s)
-  - Protacols [subject to change]
+  - Protocols [subject to change]
     - If 1 ally only - use TCP
     - ~~if multiple are possible - use UDP~~
-5. Recive
+5. Receive
   - Will get ally(s) info and update their local info

 ### Intrenal Representation